rwarbelow/kwk-level-1-week-1-lectures/011_nested_data_and_iteration.md

 In order to access the nested portion of the hash, we do the same thing that we did with nested arrays above:

-**NOTE:** now is a good time to give the a students a chance to pattern match what we showed them while accessing nested arrays and apply it to accessing nested hashes.
+**NOTE:** now is a good time to give the students a chance to pattern match what we showed them while accessing nested arrays and apply it to accessing nested hashes.
 Ask them how we might get the `value` of the `key`: "French"

 ```ruby
 spy_language_skills = spy["language_skills"]